podium-lib/podium-lib.github.io/docs/api/layout.md

     },
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### .process(HttpIncoming)

 Method for processing an incoming HTTP request.
 This method is intended to be
 used to implement support for multiple HTTP frameworks and in most cases it
-won't be necessary for you to use this method directly when creating a layout
+won't be necessary for layout developers to use this method directly when creating a layout
 server.

 What it does: